uga-libraries/hub-monitoring/documentation/Workflow_ Monitoring_Born-Digital_Collections_Hub.md

 By default, the script uses each bag’s built-in validation function to check the fixity of the contents.
 If the accession does not contain a bag, it will use the initial file manifest CSV instead.

-This is time consuming to run, taking days for each folder, and depends on file naming and directory organizating conventions that can be variable.
+This is time-consuming to run, taking days for each folder, and depends on file naming and directory organizing conventions that can be variable.
 It can be helpful to generate just the fixity_validation_log by commenting out the rest of the script to verify the right folders are identified as accessions and once that is correct do the verification.